These are based on the Tafseer-e-Siddiqui and key choices in the narrative.

 The Sixth Precept

-If a state takes from Iblis a mantle of his policies, we find intensity of purveyance, a mouth that leads to a belly, and congeniality to time as an ally.
+If a man or a realm takes his mantle from Iblis, we find intensity of purveyance, a mouth that leads to a belly, and congeniality to time as an ally.

 The Sixth Precept is malleability in personal and tribal affairs.